 The technology to use the humble camera in more creative ways to reduce crime and gather sales-generating data is apparent, but the world is at a pivotal point at the present.
 A war of words is raging between the forces of states looking to protect citizens from acts of terrorism and the libertarians who seek to limit invasions of privacy.
 With regard to the latter, the coming months will prove critical in terms of new data-protection regulations, which will seek to harmonize privacy rules while challenging the big data capabilities of stores looking to capture more than security-related intelligence from their retail CCTV systems.

-This article was originally published in LP Magazine Europe in 2017 and was updated August 16, 2017.
+This article was originally published in LP Magazine Europe in 2017 .
+This excerpt was updated June 20, 2018.